Fact or Fiction: Verifying Scientific Claims: The task

+{\bf Task Evaluation} We evaluate the task at two levels of granularity.
+For \emph{abstract-level} evaluation, we assess the model's ability to identify the abstracts that support or refute the claim.
+For \emph{sentence-level} evaluation, we evaluate the model's performance at identifying the sentences sufficient to justify the abstract-level predictions.
+We conduct evaluations in both the ``Open'' \fever-style \cite{Thorne2018FEVERAL} setting where the evidence abstracts must be retrieved, and the ``Oracle abstract'' \eraser-style \cite{DeYoung2019ERASERAB} setting where the gold evidence abstracts $\cE(c)$ are provided.

-\paragraph{Abstract-level evaluation} is inspired by the \fever Score and measures the system's ability to correctly identify evidence abstracts.
-A predicted abstract $a \in \Ehat(c)$ is \emph{correctly identified} if (1) $a$ is a gold evidence abstract for $c$, (2) The predicted label is correct: $\yhat(c, a) = y(c, a)$, (3) the predicted rationale sentences contain a gold rationale, i.e., there exists some gold rationale $R(c, a) \subseteq \Shat(c, a)$.
-Like \fever, which limits the maximum number of predicted rationale sentences to five, \ours limits to three predicted rationale sentences.\footnote{The longest rationale in \ours is three sentences.} Overall performance is measured by the F1 of the precision and recall of correctly-identified evidence abstracts, which we refer to as \fonecoarse.
+{\bf Abstract-level evaluation} is inspired by the \fever score.
+Given a claim $c$, a predicted evidence abstract $a \in \Ehat(c)$ is \emph{correctly labeled} if (1) $a$ is a gold evidence abstract for $c$, and (2) The predicted label is correct: $\yhat(c, a) = y(c, a)$.
+It is \emph{correctly rationalized} if, in addition, the predicted rationale sentences contain a gold rationale, i.e., there exists some gold rationale $R_i(c, a) \subseteq \Shat(c, a)$.

-\paragraph{Sentence-level evaluation} measures the system performance at identifying individual rationale sentences.
-We consider this evaluation in addition to the abstract-level evaluation because the abstract-level evaluation does not penalize the prediction of extra rationale sentences.
-To address this, we define an additional evaluation criterion at the level of individual rationale sentences.
-When the model correctly identifies all the sentences in a gold rationale, it is rewarded for \emph{each} sentence in that rationale, but it is also penalized for all other sentences it predicts.
-More formally, a rationale sentence $\shat(c, a) \in \Shat(c, a)$ is correctly identified if (1) the abstract $a$ is correctly labeled, (2) $\shat(c, a)$ is a member of a gold rationale $R(c, a)$, and (3) all other members of $R(c, a)$ are among the predicted $\Shat(c, a)$.

-Denote the set of correctly predicted rationale sentences for claim $c$ and abstract $a$ as $\Sstar(c, a)$.
-We compute rationale sentence precision and recall as
+Like \fever, which limits the maximum number of predicted rationale sentences to five, \ours limits to three predicted rationale sentences.
+Overall performance is measured by the micro-F1 of the precision and recall over the correctly-labeled and correctly-rationalized evidence abstracts.
+We refer to these evaluations as \abstractLabelOnly and \abstractLabelRationale, respectively.

+{\bf Sentence-level evaluation} measures performance in identifying individual rationale sentences.
+Unlike the abstract-level metrics, this evaluation penalizes the prediction of extra rationale sentences.

+A predicted rationale sentence $\shat(c, a)$ is correctly \emph{selected} if (1) It is a member of some gold rationale $R_i(c, a)$, (2) all other sentences from the same gold rationale $R_i(c, a)$ are among the predicted $\Shat(c, a)$, and (3) $\yhat(c, a) \neq \notenough$\footnote{Condition (3) eliminates rationale sentences which were identified by the rationale selector, but proved insufficient to justify a final \supports\ / \refutes decision}.
+It is correctly \emph{labeled} if, in addition, the abstract $a$ is correctly labeled: $\yhat(c, a) = y(c, a)$.